biocatchltd/yellowbox/docs/extras/webserver.rst

     An HTTP endpoint that can be added to a :class:`Webserver` (see :meth:`WebServer.add_http_endpoint`). construct with :func:`http_endpoint`.

+    .. attribute:: side_effect
+        The current side effect of the endpoint

     .. method:: patch(side_effect: Response | collections.abc.Callable[[Request], typing.Awaitable[Response]])\
         ->contextlib.AbstractContextManager[...]